-While in game you are able to clear a few camps without healing from potions or smite.
-Try to make use of your passive first because it heals you only until certain amount of hp, while the smite and potions can heal you even until full health.
-Thanks to it, you can use those at the end of your clear to have more health for a possible Gank.
+While in-game you are able to clear a few camps without healing from potions or smite.
+Try to make use of your passive first because it heals you only until a certain amount of hp, after that use Smite and potions to heal until full health.
+Thanks to that you will have more health for a possible Gank.

-While in stealth, it will show a circle around you, which will mark at what distance will you be detected by enemy champions, if detected, it will show an exclamation mark above your champion.
-Except for that your Demon Shade can be detected by Control Wards, Towers, and Scryer’s Bloom.
+While in stealth, it will show a circle around you, which will mark at what distance enemy champions see you, if detected, it will show an exclamation mark above your champion.
+Except for that, your Demon Shade can be detected by Control Wards, Towers, and Scryer’s Bloom.

-Also by casting abilities other than Allure, taking damage from an enemy champions or Attacking a target will remove your stealth.
+Also by casting abilities other than Allure, taking damage from enemy champions, or Attacking a target will remove your stealth.
 Your passive will not be removed by placing wards or casting your W – Allure.

-At cast it will launch a Dart in the targeted direction.
-It applies a Debuff which gives you more damage on the next 3 basic attacks or abilities, and if the dart hits a jungle monster, the Cooldown is reduced by 60%.
+Launches a Dart and applies a Debuff for the next 3 basic attacks or abilities.
+If it hits a jungle monster, the Cooldown is reduced by 60%.

-On the second cast you fire a line of spikes into the attacked enemy, which deals magic to all enemies in the line, and if you have missed the first cast, it will fire it into the nearest target.
+On the next 3 casts, you fire a line of spikes into the attacked enemy, which deals magic to all enemies in the line.
+If you missed the dart, it will hit the nearest target.

-When clearing camps make sure to hit the first dart, and on camps like raptors or wolves try to hit as many monsters as possible to deal more damage and drain more life from your Hunter’s Talisman.
+When clearing camps make sure to hit the first dart, and on camps like raptors or wolves try to hit all the monsters to maximize the damage and healing.

-Against champions your Hate Spike is your only way to proc Allure from range, as well as it is a good source of single target damage.
+Against champions, Hate Spike is your only way to proc Allure while ranged.

-It is a curse which you can cast on both champions and jungle monsters.
-After the cast it will apply it for 5 seconds, and it will show a heart above he target.
+Castable on both Champions and jungle monsters.
+After the cast it will apply it for 5 seconds, and it will show a heart filling up above he target.

 If used on Enemy Champions after you cast a spell or attack the cursed target:

-- It will slow the target by 65% and refund the Mana cost if you triggered it before 2,5 sec.
+- It will slow by 65% and cost no Mana if triggered before 2,5 sec.

-- It will charm the target and, if its a champion – it will reduce their magic resistance by 25% for 4 seconds.
+- It will charm and if its a Champion – reduce magic resistance by 25% for 4 seconds.

-Against jungle monsters the Mana cost will be refunded, the charm duration will be increased by 2 seconds and the target will take bonus magic damage.
+Used on jungle monsters the Mana cost will be refunded, the charm duration will be increased and the target will take bonus magic damage.

-Allure will be triggered only by Eve’s attacks and abilities, so using chilling smite or items like Hextech Protobelt will not charm the enemy.
+Allure will be triggered only by Eve’s attacks and abilities, so using items like Chilling Smite and Hextech Rocketbelt will not charm the enemy.

-You become Untargetable and deal magic damage to all the enemies in front of you, and than leap back 400 units.
-The damage is doubled against enemies with less than 30% of health, which will be visible as an indicator on the targets to which the damage will be doubled.
-As the damage will be doubled, your ult may not be enough to kill if the enemy is Tanky, so you need to judge that yourself.
-Also if the enemy would receive a heal or a shield, you my not get to kill, so always take it into consideration.
+You become Untargetable and deal magic damage to enemies in front of you, and than leap back 400 units.
+Damage is doubled against enemies with less than 30% health, which will be visible as an indicator on the target.

 Aside for securing your kills Last Caress can also be used to dodge abilities like Ultimates of Syndra, Karthus or Veigar, as well as the application of Zed’s R (doesn’t make you avoid the damage however).

-Your Ultimate can be also used to avoid tower damage after a dive, to escape over walls or simply getting away from an enemy, as well as getting near the low health targets to ensure your kill.
+Your Ultimate can be also used to avoid tower damage after a dive, to escape over walls or simply getting away from an enemy, as well as getting near low health champions to kill.

 This summoner spell is necessary while playing jungle.
 Not only it gives you the ability to buy the jungle items, which will help you in gaining experience from the camps, as well as helping you to secure the red and blue buff, and epic monsters like baron or dragon.